microsoft/Data-Science-For-Beginners/2-Working-With-Data/06-non-relational/README.md

 The spreadsheet file named "Inventory Example" is a formatted spreadsheet of items within an inventory that contains three worksheets, where the tabs are labeled "Inventory List", "Inventory Pick List" and "Bin Lookup".
 Row 4 of the Inventory List worksheet is the header, which describes the value of each cell in the header column.

-> Knowledge check: Is a header a cell?

 There are instances where a cell is dependent on the values of other cells to generate its value.
 The Inventory List spreadsheet keeps track of the cost of every item in its inventory, but what if we need to know the value of everything in the inventory? **Formulas** perform actions on cell data and is used to calculate the cost of the inventory in this example.
 This spreadsheet used a formula in the Inventory Value column to calculate the value of each item by multiplying the quantity under the QTY header and its costs by the cells under the COST header.
 Double clicking or highlighting a cell will show the formula.
 You'll notice that formulas start with an equals sign, followed by the calculation or operation.

 !IMG[Show what it looks like here]